‘It’s that sense of community:’ Local shops reflect on holiday sales, looking towards ‘Cyber Monday’ deals

 “I know we hear a lot that there’s not a lot of places to choose from in Greenville to find things for the customer base we have.
 Our demographic is more college girl and if she’s looking for something right away then it’s going to be easier to get it from a local store than ordering online, it might not come in, it might not fit,” said Morgan.

-Morgan tells me their website has been so popular that they are shipping orders overseas often, proving Cyber Monday is expected to be huge for them.
+Morgan said their website has been so popular that they are shipping orders overseas often, proving Cyber Monday is expected to be huge for them.

 Ceravone and one of her teammates actually tell me that they have regulars that they have now built a relationship with one another.
 Making that transaction go way beyond just the cash register.